hughc/wled-pixelart-client/readme.md

 # Pixel Art Client usermod

 ## Description
-This usermod is a client built to request images from a [custom server](https://github.com/hughc/pixel-art-server).
-It can perform cross fades between images, and understands multi-fframe images.
+This usermod is a client built to request images from the [Pixelart exchange](https://app.pixelart-exchange.au/) or a [custom server](https://github.com/hughc/pixel-art-server).
+It can perform cross fades between images, does 8-bit transparency over other WLED effects, and understands multi-frame images (memory limitations apply).

 Due to limitations in the way that WLED handles refreshes, you need to select an effect to get higher frame rates.
 The usermod includes a custom effect (Pixel Art) that does nothing, but ups the refresh rate and improve cross-fade performance.
 Select it, and drag the Transition Speed slider to the right to speed up redraw performance.